The Classic British Isles Buses Website

 As some of you will know, I spent a short holiday in India in October 2006.
 What a fantastic country!
 At that time we visited four states - Delhi (DL registrations), Haryana (HR), Uttar Pradesh (UP) and Rajasthan (RJ).
 On my return I created three pages illustrating the transport delights that I saw.

 Then, in 2014, I went back again, but this time to West Bengal (WB registrations), starting from Kolkata (Calcutta) and travelling about 250 miles north up into the real rural India, close to the Bangladeshi border and following the Hooghly River, a branch of the mighty Ganges.
-It was a fabulous trip with lots of new things to see, and I've divided my pictures into five sections:
+It was a fabulous trip with lots of new things to see, and I've divided my pictures into five sections, as per the above list:

 Trams?
 Yes - Calcutta boasts the only operational tram system in India.
 It's a standard-gauge system, opened as a private company in 1902 and taken over by the government in 1967.
 There are currently in excess of 200 trams in the fleet, each operating in two-car units (with three bogies, the middle one linking the two cars), each car seating about 30 and with a maximum capacity of 100 passengers.